 At Montessori School of Greater Lafayette, your child can receive an education that builds their confidence and paves the way to an imaginative future.
 Located in West Lafayette, IN, our school has served young children and families throughout the Greater Lafayette area since 1972.

 From early childhood and preschool to the elementary years, let us be a pivotal part of your child’s enrichment.
-We also provide bilingual classes, a before and after school program, and much more.
-Enroll your child and call to schedule a visit at our campus today.
+We also provide after school programs, and much more.

 Our Tenets of Behavior